clij/clij2/reference.md

 Parameters (Java):
 ClearCLBuffer arg1, ClearCLBuffer arg2, AffineTransform2D arg3

-<a name="affineTransform3D"></a>
+<a name="affineTransform2D"></a>
-## affineTransform3D'
+## affineTransform2D'

-Applies an affine transform to a 3D image.
+Applies an affine transform to a 2D image.
 Individual transforms must be separated by spaces.

 Supported transforms:
 * center: translate the coordinate origin to the center of the image
 * -center: translate the coordinate origin back to the initial origin
 * rotate=[angle]: rotate in X/Y plane (around Z-axis) by the given angle in degrees
-* rotateX=[angle]: rotate in Y/Z plane (around X-axis) by the given angle in degrees
-* rotateY=[angle]: rotate in X/Z plane (around Y-axis) by the given angle in degrees
-* rotateZ=[angle]: rotate in X/Y plane (around Z-axis) by the given angle in degrees
 * scale=[factor]: isotropic scaling according to given zoom factor
 * scaleX=[factor]: scaling along X-axis according to given zoom factor
 * scaleY=[factor]: scaling along Y-axis according to given zoom factor
-* scaleZ=[factor]: scaling along Z-axis according to given zoom factor
 * shearXY=[factor]: shearing along X-axis in XY plane according to given factor
-* shearXZ=[factor]: shearing along X-axis in XZ plane according to given factor
-* shearYX=[factor]: shearing along Y-axis in XY plane according to given factor
-* shearYZ=[factor]: shearing along Y-axis in YZ plane according to given factor
-* shearZX=[factor]: shearing along Z-axis in XZ plane according to given factor
-* shearZY=[factor]: shearing along Z-axis in YZ plane according to given factor
 * translateX=[distance]: translate along X-axis by distance given in pixels
 * translateY=[distance]: translate along X-axis by distance given in pixels
-* translateZ=[distance]: translate along X-axis by distance given in pixels

 Example transform:
 transform = "center scale=2 rotate=45 -center";